shreyamusini/power.outages-project/README.md

 # Data Analysis for Power Outages

 ## REPORT
-We chose the power outages dataset because we thought it gives us real time exposure to different types of data analysis like time series, handling different Null values and wrongly represented data.
-We thought this analyis was important because we did find very interesting differneces amongst various climate regions at different times of the year which we further analyzed.
-We mostly focused mostly on weather and climate regions on power outages especially customers affected by the power outages.
+Power Outages dataset because we thought it provides a comprehensive view of various aspects of power outages, allowing for detailed data analysis including time series analysis, handling missing values, and correcting data inconsistencies.
+We thought this analyis was important because we did find very interesting differences amongst various climate regions at different times of the year which can have significant implications for infrastructure planning and disaster preparedness.
+We focused mostly on weather and climate regions on power outages especially customers impacted by these power outages.
+Power outages are a common and often disruptive event that can have significant economic and social impacts.
+By analyzing how weather conditions and climate regions affect power outages, we can provide valuable insights that help in planning and resource allocation to reduce the adverse effects on customers.
 Our Dataset has 1534 columns and 55 columns where each row resembled each power outage.
-The columns we used up the most were CUSTOMERS.AFFECTED, CLIMATE.REGION, ANOMALY.LEVEL, MONTH, YEAR, CAUSE.CATEGORY, CAUSE.CATERGORY.DETAIL, TOTAL.CUSTOMERS and some more columns.
-We thought columns measuring customers affected was a good metric to quantify the effect each power outage and has and how it varies with across other featues in the dataset.
+### Relevant Columns:
+CUSTOMERS.AFFECTED: The number of customers impacted by each power outage.
+This is a key metric for quantifying the impact of power outages.
+CLIMATE.REGION: The climate region where the outage occurred.
+Different regions may have varying levels of exposure to weather conditions that affect power outages.
+ANOMALY.LEVEL: The level of anomaly in weather conditions, indicating unusual weather patterns that might contribute to power outages.
+MONTH: The month in which the outage occurred.
+This helps in analyzing seasonal patterns in power outages.
+YEAR: The year in which the outage occurred, useful for identifying trends over time.
+CAUSE.CATEGORY: The general category of the cause of the outage, such as weather, equipment failure, or human error.
+CAUSE.CATEGORY.DETAIL: More specific details about the cause of the outage within the general category.
+TOTAL.CUSTOMERS: The total number of customers served by the utility company in the affected area.
+This helps in understanding the scale of the outage in relation to the customer base.

 ## DATA CLEANING AND EXPLORATORY DATA ANALYSIS